-- i The distribution company shall assess: - a how the investment supports the goals of the electric or natural gas system and the purposes of Least-Cost Procurement. - potential for synergy savings based on alternatives that address multiple needs; b. how the entire investment proposal affects the risks of ratepayers and the C. distribution company. - d. how the investment effectively uses available funding sources and integrates with energy programs and policies - risks associated with each investment alternative (for example, the ability to e. obtain licensing and permitting, significant risks of stranded investment, the potential risk reduction of a more incremental approach, sensitivity of alternatives to differences in load forecasts, and emergence of new technologies, etc.); - f implementation issues; and - risks associated with customer behavior. responsiveness and ability to potentially modify usage at certain times and seasons; - ii.
-The distribution company shall provide rate and bill impacts to a range of customer types and usage levels. - iii The distribution company may provide additional costs tests to support a finding that an investment is prudent. - The distribution company shall supply any other information that the company iv. believes support a finding that an investment is prudent. - G. Environmentally Responsible - Environmental responsibility is indicated by the procurement of energy savings, i.
-The distribution company shall assess how an investment compliesance with State environmental policies, and the properly values ation of greenhouse gas reduction environmental costs and benefits. - H. Standard on Equitable Programs and Investments
+- i The distribution company shall assess: - a how the investment supports the goals of the electric or natural gas system and the purposes of Least-Cost Procurement. - b. potential for synergy savings based on alternatives that address multiple needs; - how the entire investment proposal affects the risks of ratepayers and the distribution company. - d. how the investment effectively uses available funding sources and integrates with energy programs and policies - e. risks associated with each investment alternative (for example, the ability to obtain licensing and permitting, significant risks of stranded investment, the potential risk reduction of a more incremental approach, sensitivity of alternatives to differences in load forecasts, and emergence of new technologies, etc.); - f. implementation issues; and - g. risks associated with customer behavior, responsiveness and ability to potentially modify usage at certain times and seasons; - ii.
+The distribution company shall provide rate and bill impacts to a range of customer types and usage levels. - iii.
+The distribution company may provide additional costs tests to support a finding that an investment is prudent. - iv.
+The distribution company shall supply any other information that the company believes support a finding that an investment is prudent. - G. Environmentally Responsible - i Environmental responsibility is indicated by the procurement of energy savings, The distribution company shall assess how an investment compliesance with State environmental policies, and the properly values ation of greenhouse gas reduction environmental costs and benefits. - H. Less than the Cost of Supply - i The distribution company shall assess compare the cost of energy supply and the cost of eEnergy eEfficiency and Conservation Procurement measures, programs, and portfolios using all applicable costs enumerated in the Rhode Island Benefit Cost-RI Framework approved by the PUC in Docket No. 4600A and the Rhode Island Test, as updated periodically and approved by the PUC.
+The distribution Page | 6